Miroljub Jevtić: Career

-Professional publications
+At the Faculty of Political Sciences in Belgrade, he has progressed through all academic ranks, from assistant trainee in 1983 to full professor in 1998.
+He teaches the course "Religion and Politics."

-Professor Jevtić was the author of the monograph dedicated to the Jihad in the Balkans.
+Jevtić was the author of the monograph dedicated to the Jihad in the Balkans.
 It was the first such publication ever published in the area covered by his research.